Asiwomex/Terraform-New/terraform-asg-alb/readme.md

 # TASK
-Deploying an Auto Scaling Group (ASG) with an Application Load Balancer (ALB) is a great intermediate task that demonstrates how to build a scalable and resilient architecture using Terraform.
+Deploying an Auto Scaling Group (ASG) with an Application Load Balancer (ALB).
 Here’s a step-by-step guide.

 ### Prerequisites
 1. **AWS Account**: Access credentials for an AWS account (Access Key and Secret Key).